BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 - **Your Clothes**: These are like the individual data points (or images) that a machine learns from.
 - **The Closet**: This represents the latent space.
 It is a compact, organized representation of all the outfits (or images) you could potentially create.
 - **Creating a New Outfit**: When you pull various pieces from different parts of the closet to assemble a new outfit, it is like generating a new image from latent space.
-- **Mix and Match**: Sometimes, you might experiment by mixing and matching clothes in ways you haven't before, discovering new combinations that look great.
-This is akin to a model exploring parts of latent space that weren't previously utilized heavily, leading to new and creative outputs.
+- **Mix and Match**: Sometimes, you might experiment by mixing and matching clothes in ways you have not before, discovering new combinations that look great.
+This is akin to a model exploring parts of latent space that were not previously utilized heavily, leading to new and creative outputs.
 - **Adding New Items**: When you shop and add new items to your closet, it is like updating the model with new data.
 These new items increase the diversity of outfits you can create.
 Similarly, adding new data to a model expands its capability to generate a wider variety of images.